 So language teaching before the twentieth century is best captured as a "tradition" that, in various manifestations and adaptations, has been practiced in language classrooms worldwide even up to the present time.
-Late in the 19th century,
+Late in the 19th century, the Classical Method came to be known as the Grammar Translation Method.
 There was little to distinguish Grammar Translation from what had gone on in foreign language classrooms for centuries, beyond a focus on grammatical rules as the basis for translating from the second to the native language.
 But the Grammar Translation Method remarkably withstood attempts at the outset of the twentieth century to "reform" language teaching methodology, and to this day it remains a standard methodology for language teaching in educational institutions.
 Prator and Celce-Murcia (1979, p.
 3) listed the major characteristics of Grammar Translation: